kangluoyao/PeptiD-Agent/README.md

 ## Citation

-If you use **PeptiD-Agent** in your research, please cite our work.
+If you find **PeptiD-Agent** useful in your research, please consider citing:

 ```bibtex
 @article{KONG2025123927,